Yuno professional zone

 Become a LARC coil/implant fitter

-The FSRH Letters of Competence (LoC) are nationally recognised qualifications for those who wish to provide contraceptive implants or intra-uterine contraception.
-There are two separate training programmes aimed at doctors, nurses and physicians associates already working in general practice, community and integrated sexual health services who wish to develop the necessary knowledge, attitude and skills to support women seeking long-acting contraception:
+There are 2 separate training programmes aimed at doctors, nurses and physicians associates already working in general practice, community and integrated sexual health services who wish to develop the necessary knowledge, attitude and skills to support those seeking long-acting contraception:

-• The Loc SDI will equip clinicians with the skills and knowledge required for effective subdermal contraception provision and subsequent management of any complications or side-effects: including those which prompt removal of the device
+The LoC SDI will equip clinicians with the skills and knowledge required for effective subdermal contraception provision and subsequent management of any complications or side-effects: including those which prompt removal of the device

-• The Loc IUT will equip clinicians with the knowledge and skills required for safe insertion of intra-uterine contraception, including for emergency contraception
+The LoC IUT will equip clinicians with the knowledge and skills required for safe insertion of intra-uterine contraception, including for emergency contraception

-FSRH LARC training is also available through other providers such as the pharmaceutical industry who have FSRH registered trainers.
-All training listed here is through FSRH registered trainers:
+CoSRH LARC training is also available through other providers such as the pharmaceutical industry who have CoSRH registered trainers.

 For implant training:Email: ntspfeedback@organon.com or emma.trump1@nhs.net